Keegan-Feero/PnET/setup.md

 ### Compiling and executing
 Any time the PnET code or input files are change, we have to compile a new executable program.
 The section below will step through compiling from VScode or from the the shell.
 1. In VScode, click `Terminal`, and then click `Run Build Task...` Alternatively, just press `Ctrl+Shift+B`.
 2. To run the model, there are several options.
-If you went and looked in the pnet_linux folder, you would see the pnet_executable.exe file.
+In the shell navigate into the `~pnet-master/pnet_linux` folder and type the command, `./pnet_executable` to run the compiled model.
+Or, with old-fashioned mouse clicking, go to the `~pnet-master/pnet_linux`folder.
+You would see the `pnet_executable.exe` file.
 You can click on this to run the program.
-Or, in the shell navigate into the pnet_linux folder and type the command, `./pnet_executable` to run the compiled model.
-3. Go look in ~/pnet-master/results/site.
-You should see the generated output csv files.
 [Note to self: is there way to run the model GUI style from VScode?
 Some extension?]
+3. Go look in `~/pnet-master/results/site`.
+You should see the generated output csv files.

-###### A note on compiling from the shell
+##### A note on compiling from the shell
 We could also easily compile from the shell:
 1. Navigate into ~/pnet-master/pnet-linux.
 2. Type `g++ -o pnet_executable *.cpp` and press enter.
 The \*.cpp indicates that the compiler should select *all* .cpp files in the directory.
 We could compile a single .cpp file just calling `g++ somefile.cpp`, but PnET is comprised of many .cpp files linked together, so they must be compiled together.